 - ½ Scotch bonnet or habanero pepper, seeded and chopped

-- 1 medium Tomato, cut into half moon slices
+- 1 medium Tomato, diced

-- 1 medium Onion, cut into half moon slices
+- 1 medium Onion, diced

 - 1 tsp Dried thyme

-- 1 small Green bell pepper, chopped
+- 1 small Bell pepper, diced

 Instructions